1869 college football season

 The 1869 college football season was the first season of intercollegiate football in the United States.
-While played using improvised rules more closely resembling soccer and rugby than modern gridiron football, it is traditionally considered the inaugural college football season.
-The 1869 season consisted of only two games, both between Rutgers and Princeton.
-The first game was played on November 6 at Rutgers' campus, and the second was played on November 13 at Princeton's campus.
+The teams played using improvised rules more closely resembling soccer and rugby than modern gridiron football, it is traditionally considered the inaugural college football season.
+The 1869 season consisted of only two games, both between Rutgers College, now known as Rutgers University, and the College of New Jersey, now known as Princeton University.
+The first game was played on November 6, 1869 at Rutgers' campus, and the second was played on November 13, 1869 at Princeton's campus.
 Both games were won by the home team.

 The first college football national championship was awarded retroactively to the two teams.
 Princeton was named the champion by the Billingsley Report and the National Championship Foundation, while college football research historian Parke H. Davis named Rutgers and Princeton co-champions.
 Various other ratings and retrospectives have rated the teams differently.

-The two games were played with rules very different from what is currently understood as American football, and also played under home field rules that differed from each other.
+The two games were played with rules very different from what is currently understood as American football today, and also played under home field rules that differed from each other.
 In both games there was no running with the ball, each team included 25 players, and the ball was perfectly spherical.

 First intercollegiate football game played

-Modern folklore places the very first game of college football as a contest between teams from Rutgers College and the College of New Jersey, commonly known as Princeton College.
+Modern folklore places the very first game of college football as a contest between teams from Rutgers College, now Rutgers University, and the College of New Jersey, commonly known as Princeton College.
 Rutgers won the game by a score of 6–4.
-This game in reality was more reminiscent of "soccer" than "football" as known today, where each team fields eleven men, the ball could be advanced by picking it up and carrying it, and play is stopped by physically knocking down the ball-carrier.
-The first such game of college football in the United States in this format was played between Tufts and Harvard Colleges on June 4, 1875.
+The rules of the game were much different back then than in modern football.
+Rutgers was represented by the Queensmen and Princeton by the Tigers.